isomerpages/mlaw-lab/_legal-services/4d-how-will-my-case-be-managed-after-i-have-been-granted-legal-aid.md

 * This list is not exhaustive.

-** Please note that while LAB is processing your application for legal aid and tehre are on-going Court proceedings, LAB will not be representing you unless you are informed otherwise.
-You must take all necessary steps to protect your own interests, including attending COurt, complying with any directions given to you by the COurt, filing and serving any documents required within Court and statutory timelines, and taking other necessary steps, whether in the legal proceedings or outside of the legal proceedings. <br>
+** Please note that while LAB is processing your application for legal aid and there are on-going Court proceedings, LAB will not be representing you unless you are informed otherwise.
+You must take all necessary steps to protect your own interests, including attending Court, complying with any directions given to you by the Court, filing and serving any documents required within Court and statutory timelines, and taking other necessary steps, whether in the legal proceedings or outside of the legal proceedings. <br>

 **3. How long will it take to complete my case?**<br>